bankyn/SocialApp/README.md

-# SocialApp with flask
+# Web Aplication with the python Flask framework
-using peewee, UserMixin, bycrypt